Gouravdeep-Singh/Suicide_analysis/Data Exploration.md

 ![1](https://github.com/Gouravdeep-Singh/Suicide_analysis/assets/104523395/43b6005e-c2bf-424a-be0a-94744f9be050)

-# 6. details of year with highest suicides
+# 6. Details of year with highest suicides
+year: select year, sum(suicides_no) as suicides from master group by year order by suicides DESC limit 5

+Details:

-# 7. details about country with highest suicides
+# 7. Details about country with highest suicides
+country:

+Deatils: